rayc6564/rayc6564/README.md

 I enjoy making website in my free times using Vite React and Express, I also enjoy working with other programmers as it let me know what I'm still lacking and what I am already good at

+I love to play soccer, and I also love gaming

 I'm quite passionate about this dream and I will always pursue this.